EmilStenstrom/friendlybit/comments/2009-02-13-motivation-for-building-for-ie6_comments.md

-    hasn't updated their web-browser to one that works properly yet i would begin to question their sanity.  on my personal site, i capture if ie &lt; 8 and tell them to bugger off, &quot;your browser fails miserably, go away&quot;. then again, i&#039;m not selling anything and don&#039;t have any customers / followers to speak of.
+    hasn't updated their web-browser to one that works properly yet i would begin to question their sanity.  on my personal site, i capture if ie &lt; 8 and tell them to bugger off, &quot;your browser fails miserably, go away&quot;. then again, i'm not selling anything and don't have any customers / followers to speak of.
   comment_date: '2009-07-18 04:12:28'
   comment_post_ID: '430'
   comment_type: null